dgaydukov/cert-aws/sa/files/sa.md

 So when you create RAID 0, make sure you do not create an array that exceeds the available bandwidth of your EC2 instance, cause once you reach limit you can't add more IOPS.
 When you use RAID 0 you should use instance with most bandwidth with ebs, so choose either ebs-optimized or 10GB network connection ec2.
 Max memory limit is 24TB - purpose built ec2 for SAP db.
+There are 3 services to configure Windows instance (not linux):
+* Ec2Config - when you stop/start ec2, perform tasks on instance like:
+    * change drive letter for any attached EBS
+    * set random & encrypted password for admin account
+    * generate & install host cert used for RDP
+    * execute passed Userdata
+* Ec2Launch (replaced Ec2Config)
+* Ec2Launch v2 (replaced Ec2Launch)

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 It uses presto under the hood.
 Presto - good solution if you need to connect to multiple data sources.